Psychic TV: 1993–1999: Larry Thrasher period

 In 1998 P-Orridge announced that they primarily wanted to move into spoken word, which is when Campagna left the band to pursue his own projects, and turned to focus on Thee Majesty with musical line-up of Larry Thrasher and Bryin Dall.
-Thee Majesty continues to perform to large halls and galleries in Europe playing improvised sound sculpture to mostly improvised spoken word and they released the record Time's Up in 1999.

 In 2005, the Voiceprint record label in England re-released several older Psychic TV and Genesis P-Orridge albums under the name Thee Majesty, and also a new album recorded with the band Cotton Ferox.
 Also, a 2005 release, Mary Never Wanted Jesus, credited to Genesis P-Orridge & Thee Majesty featured archive PTV material alongside new Thee Majesty recordings.
 PTV, as a rock entity, had a "final show" in 1999 at The Royal Festival Hall in London.
 This show also marked the end of P-Orridge's exile from the UK.

 2003–2020: reformation, PTV3/Edley ODowd period

-With encouragement from drummer Edley ODowd of Toilet Böys, Genesis reformed Psychic TV with an all new line-up, returning to the stage in 2003 with a concert in New York under the guise of PTV3.
+With encouragement from drummer Edley ODowd of Toilet Böys, Genesis reformed Psychic TV with an all new line-up, returning to the stage in 2003 with a concert in New York under the guise of PTV3, with a lineup including Edley ODowd, Alice Genese (bass), Douglas Rushkoff (keyboards) and Lady Jaye Breyer P-Orridge (sampler).
 The concert featured video projections by Sam Zimmerman (Crash Worship).
 In September 2004, an extensive tour of Europe (covering sixteen countries) and North America was launched.
 2005 saw the band return to the studio, recording their first album in over ten years (P-Orridge also spent 2005 working with Throbbing Gristle on their first album in over twenty-five years).
 Additionally, a few more dates were performed in Europe throughout the year.

 In January 2006, a new PTV album was announced by P-Orridge on their website entitled Hell Is Invisible...
 Heaven Is Her/e.
 The album was recorded in New York and features Nick Zinner (Yeah Yeah Yeahs) and Gibby Haynes (Butthole Surfers) guesting on some tracks.
 P-Orridge described it as "The Dark Side of the Moon for the 21st century".

-Concerts in 2006 included Sheffield, Birmingham and London, UK, as well as Brussels, Amsterdam and Moscow.
+Concerts in 2006 included Sheffield, Birmingham and London as well as Brussels, Amsterdam and Moscow.
 The 2006 line up consisted of Genesis Breyer P-Orridge (vocals, "noise bass"), Lady Jaye Breyer P-Orridge (samples), Edley ODowd (drums), Alice Genese (bass), David Max (guitar), Markus Aurelius Cirkus Maximus Dangerous Fabulous Persson (keyboards) and Zef Noi$e (electric violin).
 The 2006 shows included an 'all new video light show' by Sterile Cowboys & Co. (a.k.a.
 Nicolas Jenkins) – three screens of heavily overlaid video with the middle screen overlaid by yet another layer of "analog" projections, including moiréd overlays and liquid/oil effects performed by "something human" a.k.a.
 Caleigh Fisher, a friend from the TOPY years.
 Videos from the upcoming album and DVDs were previewed as works in process.
 Much of the video work revolves around Breyer P-Orridges exploration of the 'pandrogyne'.